loovjo/Shs/Doc.md

 ### Comments
 Shs doesn't have a specific comment syntax, but instead you could use the fact that functions aren't syntax checked, and write a comment in this way: `{Comment Here}(_)`, this just pushes the comment in a function to the stack and then popping it off.

+### Variables
+Shs has command to save a value into a variable, the `:` command.
+The `:` command takes one argument from the stack, which isn't popped and another argument, the next token in front of it in the code.
+The token after the `:` isn't executed.
+When executed, the command saves the value on the stack with the next token as its name.
+When a command is executed which matches the name of a variables, instead of executing the command, the value of the variable is instead pushed to the stack.

+Variables can be set multiple times, but cannot be un-set.

+Some examples:

+    10 :x       Save the value 10 in the variable x, keeps the 10 on the stack ; [x x]     Remove the 10, and push a list containing two 10's from the variable x

+This program is a bit more complex:

+    5 :x P         Save the number 5 in x and print it {               Start a block
+        x 10 + :x       Push the variable, add 10 to it and save it again.
+Keeps the value of the variable on the stack ", "P P         Print it with a comma before
+    }               End the block
+    5*              Execute that code in the block 5 times

+It results in the output `5, 15, 25, 35, 45, 55` by updating the value of `x`